-Alzheimer’s disease is caused by the progressive loss of neurons, which reduces their functionalit.
-It is a progressive neurodegenerative disease and causes patients to become forgetful, disorientated, less communicative and increasingly more dependent on others to carry out daily activities.
+Alzheimer’s a progressive neurodegenerative disease that it's caused by the progressive loss of neurons, which reduces their functionality.
+Patients become forgetful, disorientated, less communicative and increasingly more dependent on others to carry out daily activities.
 It is the most common form of dementia observed in elderly patients.

 Alzheimer’s disease explained in first person